-See Note 12, "Restructuring Activities" for additional details regarding the Company's restructuring programs discussed below.
+See Note 13, "Restructuring Activities," for additional details regarding the Company's restructuring programs.

-In August 2023, the Sealed Air Board of Directors approved a new 3-year CTO2Grow Program.
-The CTO2Grow Program seeks to improve the efficiency and effectiveness of our solutions-focused go-to-market organization, optimize our portfolio with a focus on automation, digital and sustainable solutions, streamline our supply chain footprint and drive SG&A productivity.
-The CTO2Grow Program aims to drive annualized savings in the range of \$140 to \$160 million by the end of 2025.
-The total cash cost of the CTO2Grow Program is estimated to be in the range of \$140 to \$160 million, which we expect to be incurred primarily in 2024 and 2025.
+In August 2023, the Sealed Air Board of Directors approved the 3-year CTO2Grow Program.
+The CTO2Grow Program seeks to improve the efficiency and effectiveness of our solutions-focused go-to-market organization, optimize our portfolio, streamline our supply chain footprint and drive SG&A productivity.
+For the year ended December 31, 2024, the CTO2Grow Program generated incremental cost benefits of \$89 million related to reductions in operating costs.
+We expect the CTO2Grow Program to achieve full annualized savings of \$160 million by the end of 2025.

-For the year ended December 31, 2023, the Company incurred cash expense including \$17 million of restructuring charges related to headcount reductions, \$15 million associated with contract terminations, and \$2 million of other associated costs for the CTO2Grow Program.
-For the year ended December 31, 2023, the Company incurred non-cash expense of approximately \$33 million primarily related to the impairment of property and equipment and inventory obsolescence charges associated with the Kevothermal and plant-based rollstock business closures, and other activities as part of the CTO2Grow Program.
+For the year ended December 31, 2024, the Company incurred cash expense including \$58 million of restructuring charges related to headcount reductions and \$30 million of other associated costs for the CTO2Grow Program.
+For the year ended December 31, 2024, the Company incurred non-cash expense of approximately \$6 million primarily related to the impairment of property and equipment associated with the CTO2Grow Program.